 You can manage drop filter rules using our Logs UI, as explained in this document.
 You can also use NerdGraph.

-Drop filter rules help you accomplish some very important goals:
+Drop filter rules help you accomplish several important goals:

-- You lower costs by storing only logs relevant to your account.
+- Lower costs by storing only logs relevant to your account.

-- You protect privacy and security by removing personal identifiable information (PII).
+- Protect privacy and security by removing personal identifiable information (PII).

-- You reduce noise by removing irrelevant events and attributes.
+- Reduce noise by removing irrelevant events and attributes.

 During the ingestion process, log data can be parsed, transformed, or dropped before being stored.

-You must have admin permissions in New Relic to create and edit drop filters, or be a member of a role with create and edit permissions for Logging Parsing Rules.
+To create and edit drop filters, you must have admin permissions in New Relic, or you must be a member of a role with create and edit permissions for Logging Parsing Rules.

-- Filter or query to the specific set of logs which contain the data to be dropped.
+- Filter or query to the specific set of logs that contain the data to be dropped.

 - Once the query is active, from Manage Data on the left nav of the Logs UI, click Create drop filter.

-- You can choose to either drop the entire log event that matches the query or just a specific subset of attributes in the matching events.
+- Choose to either drop the entire log event that matches the query or just a specific subset of attributes in the matching events.

 The default type of drop filter rule is to drop logs.
-This option drops the entire log events that match the filter query.
-When creating a rule try to provide a specific query that only matches log data which should be dropped.
+This option drops the entire log events that match the filter or query.
+When creating a rule, try to provide a specific query that only matches log data that should be dropped.

-New Relic won't let you create drop filter rules without values in the matching query: this prevents badly formed rules from dropping all log data.
+Our drop filters process won't let you create drop filter rules without values in the matching query.
+This prevents badly formed rules from dropping all log data.

 You can specify attributes to be dropped in a log event that matches your query.
 At least one or more attributes must be selected.
 Any attribute which is selected will be dropped; all remaining attributes will be kept and stored in NRDB.

-We recommend this method for removing fields which could contain personal identifiable information (PII) or other sensitive attributes without losing valuable monitoring data.
+We recommend this method for removing fields that could contain personal identifiable information (PII) or other sensitive attributes without losing valuable monitoring data.

-Drop filter rules can be deleted from one.newrelic.com > Logs.
-To delete a drop filter rule:
+To view or delete a drop filter rule: